et9719/stepldn-v2/README.md

 <img src="media/readme_media/checkout-webhooks.png" alt="Testing python for the checkout app">

 1. All of these errors came form lines being too long
-    - To fix this I edited the line so that it was writen over a couple of lines instead.
+    - To fix this I edited the line so that it was written over a couple of lines instead.

 Retested: All errors cleared.